kalviumcommunity/S60_Couple_goaler/Readme.md

 # **_User lovable interface:_**

-The innterface is dome romanntic and pleasing.
+The interface is done romantic and pleasing.

 # **_Places and sorts:_**